ff6347/obj-vertex-exporter/README.md

 #obj-vertex-export.jsx
 This script exports obj files from AE 3D layer positions.
 It only exports vertex points.
 No faces or other features of .obj.
 ##Download
-You can download the script @aescripts.com
+You can download the script distribution verison [@aescripts.com](http://aescripts.com/obj-vertex-export/)

 ##Installation
 You can run this script as dockable or floating panel.
 Read this part of the [AEHelp](http://help.adobe.com/en_US/aftereffects/cs/using/WSD2616887-A41E-4a39-85FE-957B9D2D3843.html) or watch [this tutorial on aescripts.com](http://aescripts.com/knowledgebase/index/view/faq/how-to-install-and-run-scripts/).